Sewage: Flowrates

 The volume of domestic sewage produced per person (or "per capita", abbreviated as "cap") varies with the water consumption in the respective locality.
 A range of factors influence water consumption and hence the sewage flowrates per person.
 These include: Water availability (the opposite of water scarcity), water supply options, climate (warmer climates may lead to greater water consumption), community size, economic level of the community, level of industrialization, metering of household consumption, water cost and water pressure.

 The production of sewage generally corresponds to the water consumption.
 However water used for landscape irrigation will not enter the sewer system, while groundwater and stormwater may enter the sewer system in addition to sewage.
 There are usually two peak flowrates of sewage arriving at a treatment plant per day: One peak is at the beginning of the morning and another peak is at the beginning of the evening.

-With regards to water consumption, a design figure that can be regarded as "world average" is 35–90 L per person per day (data from 1992).
-The same publication listed the water consumption in China as 80 L per person per day, Africa as 15–35 L per person per day, Eastern Mediterranean in Europe as 40–85 L per person per day and Latin America and Caribbean as 70–190 L per person per day.
+With regards to water consumption, a design figure that can be regarded as "world average" is 35–90 l per person per day (data from 1992).
+The same publication listed the water consumption in China as 80 l per person per day, Africa as 15–35 l per person per day, Eastern Mediterranean in Europe as 40–85 l per person per day and Latin America and Caribbean as 70–190 l per person per day.
 Even inside a country, there may be large variations from one region to another due to the various factors that determine the water consumption as listed above.

-A flowrate value of 200 liters of sewage per person per day is often used as an estimate in high income countries, and is used for example in the design of sewage treatment plants.
+A flowrate value of 200 l of sewage per person per day is often used as an estimate in high income countries, and is used for example in the design of sewage treatment plants.